-The Rural Payments Agency has begun to send out a Basic Payment Scheme update leaflet to 2015 applicants
+The Rural Payments Agency (RPA) has begun to send out a Basic Payment Scheme (BPS) update leaflet

 The main focus of the leaflet is on when and how farmers should expect to hear from the RPA about their claims.
 The leaflet also reminds farmers to let the RPA know if they have changed their bank details recently and advises them that email will be used as the primary means of contacting them in the future.
 The leaflet will further confirm the exchange rate for payments and advise farmers how to avoid being a victim of fraud.